 - 2nd Notice issued 15 days after due date.

 - Billing Notice issued 30 days after due date.

-Unpaid fines for overdue, damaged, or lost materials are forwarded to the Students Accounts Office at the end of each semester.
+Unpaid fines for overdue, damaged, or lost materials are forwarded to the Students Accounts Office at the middle of each month.

 Borrowing Privileges Blocked

 If you have more than 10 overdue books or owe more than $15 in fines, you will not be allowed to check out books until you clear your account.

 - If a book you need is checked out or on the shelf, you can place a request for it.
 When the book is returned, you will be notified by mail or email to come to the Library and pick it up.

 - Books will be held at the Circulation Desk for 10 days.

 Reviewing Your Library Account